 Introduction

 The badass-runtime plugin allows you to create custom runtime images for non-modular applications.
-It also lets you create an application installer with the jpackage tool introduced in Java 14.
+It also lets you create an application installer with the jpackage tool.

 For modular applications use the Badass-JLink plugin. |